roxy-cym/Plant-monitor/README.md

   * Log into the device using SSH
 * Visualise time series data
   * Installing the Influx, Telegraf and Grafana
+  * Setting up Telegraf configuration   [Telegraf configuration](https://github.com/roxy-cym/plant-monitor/tree/main/Telegraf%20Configuration)
   * Going the address http://hostname.local:3000
-  * Adding your first datasource
+  * Adding your first datasource-InfluxDB
   * Create Dashboard and seeing the data

 ## 3.Problems and Solutions
 * Changing the circuit
 * Soldering and Assembly
 ## 4.Code+Comments
-Detailed explanations and Author's understanding for the code can be seen here [Plant Monitor](https://www.baidu.com/)
+Detailed explanations and Author's understanding for the code can be seen here [Plant Monitor](https://github.com/roxy-cym/plant-monitor/tree/main/MQTT_with_nails)

 ## 5.Improvement